St. John of the Cross

 John began his novitiate with the Carmelites of Medina in the summer of 1563.
 He took the religious name Juan de Santo Matia (John of St. Matthias).
 The succeeding year, he went to the University of Salamanca, a prestigious center for studies, where he studied philosophy and the humanities for three years.
 In 1567, he was ordained to the priesthood and returned to Medina del Campo to celebrate his first Mass with his family.

 There, John and Teresa of Jesus met for the first time.
-Teresa explained to him her plan of initiating a reform in Carmel, which included the male branch of the Order.
+Teresa explained to him her plan for initiating a reform in Carmel, which included the male branch of the Order.
 John was so enthralled by Teresa’s ideas that he became a great supporter and champion of her endeavor.

-John and Teresa worked together for several months, sharing ideas and proposals aiming to start the first house of Discalced Carmelites as soon as possible.
+John and Teresa worked together for several months, sharing ideas and proposals, aiming to start the first house of Discalced Carmelites as soon as possible.
 On December 28, 1568, it was opened in Duruelo, in the Province of Avila.
 The first reformed male community consisted of John and three other companions.
 Each of them took a new name, and it was from that time that John called himself “John of the Cross”.

-Disorder Within the Order
+Disorder within the Order

 Teresa and her companions celebrated John’s freedom with great joy.
-After recovering, John was assigned to Andalusia where he spent 10 years in different convents, especially in Granada.
-He was given more responsibilities in his Order until he became vicar provincial and finished the draft of his spiritual treatises.
-Then, he returned to his native land as a member of the General Government of the Teresian religious family which already enjoyed full juridical autonomy.
+After recovering, John was assigned to Andalusia, where he spent 10 years in different convents, especially in Granada.
+He was given more responsibilities in his order until he became vicar provincial and finished the draft of his spiritual treatises.
+Then he returned to his native land as a member of the General Government of the Teresian religious family, which already enjoyed full juridical autonomy.

 His Final Years